 A traditional reuben sandwich is served on rye bread, so for this recipe I suggest using mini rye bread or crackers.
 Mini loaves of rye are usually found around the deli counter at your super market.
 Butter cracker, wheat crackers, and pretzels are also a yummy choice.
 But don’t feel like you have to stick to those items.
 You can use whatever you like.

-You can definitely reheat your reuben dip!
-A microwave safe bowl and 1-2 minutes will make the perfect late night snack.
+Use a microwave-safe bowl and cook 1-2 minutes will make the perfect late night snack.

 - 1 Cup Mayonnaise